-Reusing Existing HazelcastInstance with the Default CacheManager
+Reusing Existing HazelcastInstance with the Default CacheManager hazelcast.xml/yaml:

 When using both Hazelcast-specific features and JCache, a HazelcastInstance might be already available to your JCache configuration.
 By configuring an instance name in hazelcast.xml in the classpath root, the CacheManager locates the existing instance by name and reuses it.